LynxCrew/adxl345-probe/README.md

 #   Log accelerometer data to a file
 stepper_enable_dwell_time:
 #   Time to dwell after enabling the steppers before homing
+#disable_fans:
+#   Fans to be disabled while homing or probing
+#activate_gcode:
+#   Gcode to run before homing/probing
+#activate_gcode_x:
+#   Same as above but specific to homing x, defaults to activate_gcode
+#activate_gcode_y:
+#   Same as above but specific to homing y, defaults to activate_gcode
+#activate_gcode_z:
+#   Same as above but specific to homing/probing z, defaults to activate_gcode
+#deactivate_gcode:
+#   Gcode to run after homing/probing
+#deactivate_gcode_x:
+#   Same as above but specific to homing x, defaults to activate_gcode
+#deactivate_gcode_y:
+#   Same as above but specific to homing y, defaults to activate_gcode
+#deactivate_gcode_z:
+#   Same as above but specific to homing/probing z, defaults to activate_gcode
 ```

 If you want to use the probe as endstops as well: